 These are the best berry cheesecake overnight oats!
-They are so easy to make and taste like you are eating dessert, except it's so much healthier for you!
-You can make this oatmeal with the berries of your choice to give them the flavour you prefer, and they can easily be made gluten free, dairy free and vegan too!
+They are so easy to make and taste like you are eating a delicious dessert for breakfast.
+You can make this oatmeal with the berries of your choice to give them the flavour you prefer, and this recipe can easily be made gluten-free, dairy-free and vegan too!

 - The flavour!
-This oatmeal recipe tastes like you are eating cheesecake dessert, but it's so much healthier for you!
+This overnight oats recipe tastes like you are eating a delicious berry cheesecake!

-- It's so quick and easy to make and only require a few minutes of hands on time.
+- It's so quick and easy to make and only requires a few minutes of hands on time, just like the best protein baked oats.

-- This overnight oats recipe is healthy and can easily be made gluten free, refined sugar free, dairy free and vegan.
+- This no bake overnight oats recipe is healthy and refined sugar free and can easily be made gluten-free, dairy free and vegan too.
+It's also made without yogurt.

 If you love cheesecake you will also love strawberry cheesecake cookies and Snickers cheesecake overnight oats!